vemund0507/SDG-ontology-visualizer/README.md

 [Deployed project](https://epic-ardinghelli-d1ee4d.netlify.app/)

 ## How to setup

 1. Clone the repo
 2. Run `yarn` in **both** backend and frontend folders
 3. Create a file named _.env_ in the backend folder and paste your credentials as well as the IP of the server running GraphDB with port 7200.
 The structure of your _.env_ file can be copied from _.env.example_.
-5. Run `yarn start` both in frontend and backend folders to start both the web application as well as the Express server.
+4. Run `yarn start` both in frontend and backend folders to start both the web application as well as the Express server.

+## Setting up the dockerized environment

+Prerequisites:

+- Docker

+- NodeJS

+- Valid GraphDB license-file

+### Backend

+1. Make sure your Docker-daemon is running.

+2. Place your `graphdb.license` file in `backend/database/conf`

+3. Copy the `backend/.env.example`-file, and rename the copy `.env`

+4. In `backend/`, run `docker-compose -f docker-compose-backend.yml up`

+5. When the Docker-cluster is running, go to http://localhost:7200.
+On the left side of the screen, go to "Setup" and then "Users and Access".
+Click "Create new user" and make a user with credentials matching the `GRAPHDB_USERNAME` and `GRAPHDB_PASSWORD` fields in `backend/.env`.
+Make sure the user has Read-access to the TK_SDG-repository.

+6. Stop the docker-compose cluster, and repeat step 4.

+7. The backend should now be running, and accessible at http://localhost:3001

+If you only want to run the GraphDB-database, replace `docker-compose-backend.yml` with `docker-compose-db.yml` in step 2.

+### Frontend

+1. Make sure the API is available on http://localhost:3001 (follow the steps above)

+2. Copy the `frontend/.env.example`-file, and rename the copy `.env`

+3. In `frontend/`, run `docker-compose up --build`

+4. The app should now be accesible at https://localhost